What it is

 4. Decision about the shipment (clear, hold, or reject)

-Once steps one through three are complete without any infractions, customs releases the shipment so that the carrier can deliver it to the final recipient.
+If steps one through three are completed without issues, customs will release the shipment for delivery to the final recipient.

 How to avoid customs delays

-- Ensure you follow all of the destination country’s trade regulations
+- Follow all trade regulations of the destination country.

-- Be registered with a tax ID for countries with taxation schemes
+- Register with a tax ID for countries with taxation schemes.

 Frequently asked questions

-Is the customs clearance process the same for personal shipments (from individuals to individuals)?
+Is the customs clearance process the same for personal shipments (individual to individual)?

-The only difference is the possibility of a gift allowance for a personal shipment, which varies by country.
+The primary difference is the potential gift allowance, which varies by country.

 Is the customs clearance process the same for business-to-business (B2B) shipments?

-Does all clearance take place at the importing country’s border?
+Does all customs clearance occur at the importing country's border?

-Clearance can also occur in transit for low-value shipments.
-This is called express clearance and happens when the air waybill and commercial invoice satisfy all the import requirements.
+No, clearance for low-value shipments can occur in transit through express clearance, provided the air waybill and commercial invoice meet all import requirements.

 Customs clearance for ecommerce